Kentucky Warrant Search – Outstanding & Active Warrants in KY – Us Warrants

 Searching for Kentucky arrest records and warrants

 Kentucky criminal records can be found through the State Administrative Office of the Courts.
 The agency offers a name based search which is open to all including civilians who may be desirous of conducting a warrant search.
-However, a civilian applicant will only be able to get a standard check done.
+However, a civilian applicant can only get a standard check done.

-Online check: To get a warrant search done online, you will need to visit http://courts.ky.gov/aoc/criminalrecordreports/Pages/default.aspx
+Online check: To get a warrant search done online, you will need to visit the Kentucky Court of Justice – Background Checks page.

-In person and mailed inquiries: To send your warrant search request by mail, download the crime records form at the website and send it to the address mentioned below.
+In-person and mailed inquiries: To mail your warrant search request, download the crime records form at the website and send it to the address mentioned below.
 If you would rather submit your request form in person, you can use the drive-in service of the Administrative Office of the Courts at Records Unit, 100 Millcreek Park, Frankfort, KY 40601.
 Alternatively, you could also check out the most wanted list displayed on the websites of some of the police departments in the state.